saopayne/tone_messenger_bot/README.md

 - Setup Python
 - Open this project in an IDE of your choice

-The following environmental variables must be set:
+The following environment variables must be set:
 > WATSON_USERNAME=''

 > WATSON_PASSWORD=''